This spring the Plaskett Telescope, located on Observatory Hill in Saanich, marked 100 years.

 In 1913 a house went up at 126 Douglas.
 For sale by its builder, it was beautifully finished with a decorative board and plaster exterior.
 The building was a large storey-and-a-half dwelling, set in a treed yard with a view of Beacon Hill Park.

 In a small space on Humboldt Street, the Maritime Museum continues to create new exhibits and programs in spite of their challenging circumstances.

 A fellow and his dog dropped by the Beacon office the other day.
 Trevor is vision impaired; Woodie, a black lab, is his service dog.

 On May 25, the day before the official opening of the sxʷeŋxʷəŋ təŋəxʷ James Bay Branch of the Greater Victoria Public Library, Gwawaenuk Nation author and trainer Bob Joseph gave a presentation on his new book “21 Things You May Not Know About The Indian Act”.

 Sunny weather at Irving Park made a successful day at the James Bay Neighbourhood Association Garden Committee's Annual Spring Plant Swap & Sale.

-Mayor Lisa Helps addressed concerns and issues of James Bay residents at the May 9, 2018, monthly meeting of the James Bay Neighbourhood Association (JBNA) following a brief CALUC meeting.
+City staff discussed development of the city's climate leadership plan with James Bay residents at the June 13, 2018 monthly meeting of the James Bay Neighbourhood Association (JBNA) after a brief CALUC meeting.